jnaulet/OpenPicoRTOS/README.md

 ## Working principle

-On every new schedule (tick) task 0 is executed first.
+On every new cycle (tick), picoRTOS stops the execution of the current task and runs the highest priority task available.
+A few criterias make a task available for scheduling, it has to be:
+  - Ready (aka not sleeping/busy)
+  - The tick modulo has to match the task sub-priority (see shared priorities)
+  - In case of SMP, the task core mask has to match the current running core

-Any call to a sleeping function (picoRTOS_schedule, picoRTOS_sleep or picoRTOS_sleep_until) will allow the scheduler to move to the next task until it reaches idle or a new tick occurs and the cycle starts over.
+Any syscall (picoRTOS_schedule, picoRTOS_sleep or picoRTOS_sleep_until) will allow picoRTOS to run the next highest priority task available until it reaches idle or a new tick occurs and the cycle starts over.

-To increase speed and predictability, every task is identified by its exclusive level of priority, no round robin support is offered.
+Task execution order goes from highest (0) to lowest (CONFIG_TASK_COUNT - 1) priority.

+Example:

+    tick: prio0 -> prio1 -> prio2 -> ... (towards idle)
+    tick: prio0 -> prio1 -> prio2 -> ... (towards idle)
+    ...

 No memory management is offered, everything is static, which makes the static analyzer's job much easier for critical applications.

-## Advanced features
+## Inter-processus communication

 IPCs are available to architectures that support the correct associated atomic operations.
 A small infringement has been made to the hard real time philosophy of the project by supporting